 Sometimes injecting humour into a situation can help get the message across much better than shouting and cajoling.

-Now your child is getting older, it is okay to tell them stories about your past misdemeanors (within reason) that may make them laugh and help them understand that you were a child once too.
+Now your child is getting older, it is okay to tell them stories about your past (within reason) that may make them laugh and help them understand that you were a child once too.
 It shows them that nobody is perfect and that you trust them enough to share.

-- Give them chores so they can earn money to buy the things they want.
+- Giving them chores so they can earn money to buy the things they want.
 Here are Chores for Kids by Age to give you an idea what they should be doing at this age.